abhinavjain241/project-lara-2016/README.txt

 If not, then the server might not be running on the other computer, or the IP address might have been input incorrectly.

+13. If you choose option 1, you can type in messages from the keyboard and press Enter (or RETURN) to send them manually.

+14. If you want another executable or node to publish messages to the server, we can make use of the second option, i.e subscribe to client_messages and send whatever's available.

 Now for running the simulator on Gazebo,